Rappsilber-Laboratory/xidocs/md/views/circular.md

 ![Circular View](../../img/circular.png)

+### Representation ###

 This view uses a version of the popular Circos layout to display the Cross-Links.
-Proteins are arranged around the circumference of the circle and cross-links are shown connecting proteins at the appropriate positions.
+Proteins are arranged around the circumference of the circle as thick arcs relative to their length, and cross-links are shown as curves connecting proteins at the appropriate positions.
+Where possible proteins are labelled with their names, though for displays showing many proteins this is not always possible, especially for shorter proteins.

+### Direct Interaction ###

 Like the other views in Xi View, individual cross-links can be highlighted by moving the mouse pointer over them (plus a tooltip supplies details on the particular cross-link).
 Similarly, cross-links can be selected by using the left mouse button.
 In conjunction with the CTRL key, multiple cross-links can be selected (by clicking on unselected links) and currently selected cross-links can be unselected.